SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/customizing-reports/add-comments.md

 ---
-title: Add Comments and Tags
-description: >-
-  This article describes how to add comments to Reports and individual Snapshots.
+description: This article describes how to add comments to Reports and individual Snapshots.
-author: Igor Mesaric
-date: 10/01/2018
 ---

 # Add Comments